 From Mpumalanga, drive back to Johannesburg and fly to Cape Town, picking up another rental car when you get there.
-The Mother City deserves at least a week, and I suggest staying near Sea Point.
+The Mother City deserves at least a week, and I suggest carefully a picking a neighbourhood that resonates with you - the V&A Waterfront doesn't need to be your go to.
+If in doubt, consider somewhere around Sea Point.
 It’s close to town and the waterfront if you want to take a taxi home, has beautiful views and there are good restaurants and cafes are close by.

 In Cape Town, it’s worth ticking the tourist boxes – take a cable car up Table Mountain and drive around the coast and over Chapman’s Peak – the views are stunning.
 Visit Kirstenbosch and have lunch at a winery in Constantia.
 Drive past Hout Bay to Cape Point where you can see the light house and the merging of the different coloured waters, then backtrack and visit Kalk Bay and Muizenburg, stopping to see the penguins at Boulders Beach on the way.
 Closer to the city, visit Bo Kaap with its colourful houses and have the mandatory drink at the V&A Waterfront, with the postcard view of table mountain and the harbour.